Vivicoolcat1/veggie-ninja/Q2 Project2-Daniela-Vianne/src/README.md

 ## How to Play

--Press E to start
+- Press E to start
--Move cursor to move knife
+- Move cursor to move knife
--Press space to restart
+- Press space to restart

 ## Classes